-Prerequisite(s): Precalculus 30; or Foundations of Mathematics 30; or Math A30 or Math B30 or Math C30
+Prerequisite(s): Precalculus 30; or Foundations of Mathematics 30

 Note: Intended for students enrolled in the Early/Middle Years route of the Bachelor of Education program.
 Students who excel at mathematics and/or have chosen mathematics as one of their teaching areas should speak to an advisor about alternate mathematics and statistics course recommendations.
 Does not fulfill requirements of a major or honours in either mathematics or statistics, or any other Arts & Science degree program.
 This course may not be taken for credit concurrently with or after any other 100-level MATH course or any course included in the College of Arts and Science Statistics Course Regulations lists.
 Students may have credit for only one of MATH 100, MATH 101 or MATH 150.
 In Arts & Science programs, this course may be used only in the Quantitative Requirement (if listed for that program) or the Electives Requirement..

 Upcoming class offerings

 The syllabus is a public document that provides detail about a class, such as the schedule of activities, learning outcomes, and weighting of assignments and examinations.